trebeljahr/trebeljahr.com/_books/bhagavad-gita.md

 ## Chapter 5 - The Yoga of Renunciation

-> A man unattached sensations, who find fulfilment in the Self, whose mind has become pure freedom, attains an imperishable joy.
+> A man unattached to sensations, who finds fulfilment in the Self, whose mind has become pure freedom, attains an imperishable joy.

 > When desire, fear, and anger have left him, that man is forever free.